leonimack/Analysis-on-stressor-gradients/README.md

     b) the modelling results of the study ("02_Modelling_results.csv") and the file "02_Legend_Modelling_results.csv" specifying the column-headers.

-3) The folder "R_script" includes exemplary R-scripts on
+3) The folder "R_scripts" includes exemplary R-scripts on

     a) the initial linear regression analysis ("Linear_regression_example.html"), and